-- Students enrolled in a degree program may not declare a certificate in that same discipline.
+- Undergraduate students enrolled in a degree program may not declare a certificate in that same discipline.

 - Students may not request to transfer into a program that has been discontinued.

-- Students enrolled in an extension program may declare a program of study, but must first be accepted through admissions.
+- Students who have only ever been enrolled in an extension program may declare a program of study, but must first be accepted through Admissions.

-- Students under review for graduation and have 1 term remaining are ineligible for a program change in the same degree level.
+- Students under review for graduation that have one semester remaining are ineligible for a program change in the same degree level.

 At the discretion of the deans or department chairs, revised curricula may be implemented.

-Students on academic probation are not eligible to change their program without the approval of their academic counselor.
+Students on academic probation are not eligible to change their program without the approval of their academic advisor.

-As applicable, day program students with 1 term remaining toward degree completion who have a Career Capstone requirement outstanding may change to the Continuing Education program.
-However, the student will still be required to complete the outstanding Career Capstone requirement as a Continuing Education student.
+As applicable, undergraduate day program students with one semester remaining toward degree completion who have CAR0010 Career Management outstanding may change to the College of Professional Studies program.
+However, the student will still be required to complete the outstanding requirement as a College of Professional Studies student.